 In LTC/PIH models, indebtedness is explained by households optimizing their consumption spending.
 Debt can never be excessive as it implies future income increases, i.e. it is assumed to generate a matching future flow of funds, and default is only possible due to unexpected external shocks to income (Bertola et al., 2006, p.33).
-This argument lacks understanding of the institutional changes in financial markets outlined in Section 2 and downplays the massive expansion of credit via predatory lending practices induced by stagnant incomes and high demand for securitized assets among financial investors.
-The view of households as rational optimizing agents carefully planning their consumption patterns obscures the complexity of household portfolio decisions in the age of active financial markets and thus renders this approach unsuitable to explain the mechanisms of wealth distribution in the early 21st century20.
+This argument lacks understanding of the institutional changes in financial markets outlined in Section 2 and downplays the massive expansion of credit via predatory lending practices induced by the high demand for securitized assets among financial investors and stagnant incomes.
+View of households as rational optimizing agents carefully planning their consumption patterns obscures the complexity of household portfolio decisions in the age of active financial markets and thus renders this approach unsuitable to explain the mechanisms of wealth distribution in the 21st century18.

-These weaknesses of the LTC/PIH approach are addressed by the Post Keynesian insights into household consumption behavior (Lavoie, 2014, pp.95-96,98-99), which draw from the relative income hypothesis (Veblen, 1899; Duesenberry, 1949).
+These weaknesses of the LTC/PIH approach are addressed by the heterodox insights into household consumption behavior (Lavoie, 2014, pp.95-96,98-99), which draw from the relative income hypothesis (Veblen, 1899; Duesenberry, 1949).
 They highlight the socio-institutional determinants of household portfolio choices (Nell, 1992), which undermine the utility-maximizing view of wealth accumulation (Robinson, 1956; Pasinetti, 1981; Eichner, 1986; Arestis, 1992) and allow for a more realistic examination of the mechanisms of inequality (Szymborska, 2017, p.145).

 As indicated in Section 3, consumption emulation has recently emerged as a potentially important driver of borrowing (see Cynamon and Fazzari, 2008; Pressman and Scott, 2009).
 However, while in the existing SFCM studies emulation is applied to low-income workers, the present model restricts relative consumption to the middle class.
 This approach is more appropriate as emulation motives are more likely to be relevant among more affluent households belonging to the middle class, who can afford necessities such as owning their house.
 In contrast, the working class is more concerned with maintaining their living standards in light of the rising living costs (e.g. rent payments).
-Their demand for loans is thus more likely to be driven by necessitous borrowing concerns (see Pollin, 1988) rather
+Their demand for loans is thus more likely to be driven by necessitous borrowing concerns (see Pollin, 1988) rather than their desire to follow lifestyles of the rich.
+It would be possible to introduce emulation of the middle class consumption by the working class, which would be in line with the expenditure cascades hypothesis where each distributional group emulates consumption of the one just above it (Frank et al., 2014).
+However, the present model it is assumed that due to sluggishly growing incomes and increases in house prices, rising credit demand among

-20 Due to empirical problems, the LTC/PIH framework has seen numerous extensions aiming to improve its explanatory power.
+18 Due to empirical problems, the LTC/PIH framework has seen numerous extensions aiming to improve its explanatory power.
 These incorporate factors which impede accurate formation of future income expectations, namely liquidity constraints in credit markets (Gross and Souleles 2002), precautionary saving (Carroll 1997), bequest motives (Cagetti and DiNardi, 2008), and wealth effects of asset price increases (Mehra, 2001; Duca et al., 2012).
 Despite these various extensions of the standard LTC/PIH framework, its basic premise of rational optimizing agents carefully planning their consumption patterns over the lifecycle remains.
 Another problematic feature of this literature is its assumption that financial innovation and subprime credit expansion should act as a relief to credit-constrained households, allowing for a more optimal distribution of economic resources (Barba and Pivetti, 2009, p.119; Elul, 1995).